w3f/PSPs/PSPs/drafts/psp-22.md

 A standard fungible token interface for WASM contracts.

-This proposal aims to define the standard fungible token in WASM smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for Ethereum ecosystem.
+This proposal aims to define the standard fungible token interface for WASM smart contracts, just like [EIP-20](https://github.com/ethereum/EIPs/edit/master/EIPS/eip-20.md) for the Ethereum ecosystem.

 ## Importance
-Currently, while there is no standard, every contract will have different signature.
+Currently, while there is no standard, every contract will have different a signature.
 Thus, no interoperability is possible.
-This proposal aims to resolve that by having one **interface** that shares the same **ABI** between all implementations.
+This proposal aims to resolve that by defining one **interface** that shares the same **ABI** between all implementations.

 ## Implementation
-Example of ink! implementation:
+Example of an ink! implementation:

 - [OpenBrush](https://github.com/Supercolony-net/openbrush-contracts/blob/main/contracts/token/psp22/src/traits.rs)